Benefits of Weighted Blankets

 The deep pressure stimulation of a weighted blanket can help to calm the nervous system.
-This can be beneficial for people who suffer from conditions that make them scared, anxious or uneasy.
+This can be beneficial for people who suffer from conditions like anxiety.
 The calming effect of a weighted blanket can also help to improve focus, concentration and improve sleep too.

 Possible Cons of a Weighted Blanket

 While there are many benefits to using a weighted blanket, there are also some potential drawbacks to consider.
 These include:

 - The weight of the blanket can make it difficult to move around in the bed